Severn View services

-Severn View services, formerly Aust Services is a motorway service station on the M48 motorway near the village of Aust, northwest of Bristol.
+Severn View services, formerly Aust services is a motorway service station on the M48 motorway near the village of Aust, northwest of Bristol, in South West England.
 It is owned by Moto.

 History

 Old building

 The service was constructed by Higgs and Hill Ltd as part of the M4 motorway contract between Aust and Almondsbury.
-The original services building was built near the edge of the cliff, allowing visitors to see the bridge and the Severn Estuary.
-A 1978 Government report stated that this service station had the largest public cafeteria in the United Kingdom.
+The original services building was built near the edge of the cliff, allowing visitors to see the Severn Bridge and the Severn Estuary.